TSEPLNK/xmriginst/README.md

 **Windows Version**
-Open the script by double clicking on "*windows_xmriginst.exe*", Type your Monero Wallet address,
+Open the script by double clicking on "*windows_xmriginst.exe*", type your Monero Wallet address, choose your pool.
-Choose your pool,
+After everything is set up, open 'C:/Users/YourUserName/xmrig/xmrig.exe'.
-After everything is set up, open 'C:/Users/YourUserName/xmrig/xmrig.exe' Please, leave me a star on GitHub.
+Please, leave me a star on GitHub.